Happy New Year 2012

 January 3rd, 2012

 Happy New Year 2012!
 Here are my New Year’s card designs for 2012.
 Which did you get?
-2012 is Dragon’s year in Japan.
-Unfortunately I couldn’t send any New Year’s card last year since I was in the Netherlands and very busy working on the assignments of TypeMedia, so I’m glad I would be able to send it again in this year.
+2012 is Dragon’s year in Japan (and some of Asian countries).
+Unfortunately I couldn’t send any New Year’s card last year since I was in the Netherlands and very busy working on the assignments of TypeMedia, so I’m glad I could send it again in this year.

 I will turn 41 in May (hard to believe), so I’m plunging into a year called Yakudoshi in Japanese, which is believed that men turning 41 are likely to get an illness or misfortunes.
 So I got a special amulet to protect from misfortunes, but I don’t want to be afraid of plunging into Yakudoshi!
 I’m very excited.